zbynekdrlik/obs-yt-player/docs/04-guidelines.md

 **NO COMMITS WITHOUT EXPLICIT APPROVAL AND LOGS**

+## Module Development Guidelines
+- Avoid circular imports by importing at function level when necessary
+- All configuration constants go in `config.py`
+- All shared state goes through `state.py` with thread-safe accessors
+- Heavy processing happens in background threads
+- OBS API calls only on main thread
+- Each module should have clear docstring explaining its purpose

 ## Testing Version
 Users should always check the OBS logs to verify the correct version is loaded:
 ```